The Empress of Time by Kylie Lee Baker

 Buy it at: Dymocks | Booktopia | A&R | Abbey’s | QBD

 The ending of The Keeper of Night practically killed me so I needed a good & proper closure.
 I was terribly upset and needless to say, so was Ren.
 Well, Ren was absolutely LIVID.
 She would do anything… ANYTHING to get her beloved brother back and that’s what she’s trying to do in this sequel to The Keeper of Night.
 On top of that, she’s had to put up with insubordination of her underlings AND the British Reapers coming for revenge against her.

 There was a lot going on in this book.
 I must admit that my memory of The Keeper of Night was kind of sketchy but it didn’t really matter in the end.
 The Empress of Time is another tale of quest and adventure involving Japanese mythology (gods & creatures) wherein Ren finally truly found herself and home.
 A truly satisfying but grueling ending for our self-made goddess of death.

-Thanks to Hachette Australia for copy of book in exchange of honest review.
+My thanks to Harlequin Australia for ecopy of book via NetGalley in exchange of my honest thoughts